ColdBox/coldbox-platform/system/logging/readme.txt

 * Varscoping issue for DBAppender
 * Varscoping issue for Logger object* fix for category inheritance issues on locateCategoryParentLogger thanks to Sean Corfield
+* fixes when declaring appenders and * appenders on XML declarations

 == Version 1.2 ==
 http://coldbox.assembla.com/spaces/coldbox/milestones/153095-logbox-1-2